 Dominic straightened.
 “That’s ridiculous,” he said.
 “If I thought their deaths were meaningless, I wouldn’t have just said they died with honor and integrity.”

-“Not necessarily, Mr. DeLuca,” Ki said with a shake of his cone-shaped head.
+“Not necessarily, Mr. Murphy,” Ki said with a shake of his cone-shaped head.
 “A lot of our strongest hopes and fears are hidden deep within our subconscious minds.
 It is entirely possible that you have nightmares of the event that took the lives of your crewmates and your captain, from which you wake sweating, shaking, and hyperventilating; that you experience anxiety attacks in your waking moments nearly every time you discuss the event because you feel guilty that your life was spared and theirs were not.
-You may even be feeling like you didn’t deserve to live anymore than they did, and so your conscious mind struggles with your subconscious mind because the conscious mind either cannot or is unwilling to accept that you feel that way.
+You may even be feeling like you didn’t deserve to live anymore than they did, and so your conscious mind struggles with your conscious mind because the conscious mind either cannot or is unwilling to accept that you feel that way.
 The nightmares are your subconscious mind’s way of trying to get you to accept your feelings, and the attacks during your waking hours are your subconscious mind’s way of trying to break through during conscious hours.”

 Dominic shook his head as he turned and began pacing again.
 What Ki was saying was… No. It just wasn’t possible.
 After all, why should he feel guilty?
 Yeah, it certainly sucked that more people hadn’t survived, but it was only by the slimmest of margins that he had.
 Had his blue angel not come along when she had, Dominic knew very well that he’d have died right along with them.